Pokeepic/Deep-learning-assignment/README.md

 # Your videos will start appearing inside streamlit webapp 'Choose a video'.
 ```

-- Click on `Detect Video Objects` button and the selected task (detection/segmentation) will start on the selected video.
+- Click on `Detect Video Objects` button and object detection will start on the selected video with class filtering.

 ### Detection on RTSP